ftassy/Telegram-Web-in-Thunderbird/README.md

 Telegram Web in Thunderbird and its developer are not affiliated, sponsored nor endorsed by any of the above-mentioned organizations.

 <h2>Changelog</h2>
+1.1.0 -> updated web-ext and typescript versions, icons from SVG to PNG

 1.0.0 -> first release